stephanieandersonquinn-lab/title-ii-ipeds-crosswalk/README.md

 Key outputs produced by this repository include:

-1. Longitudinal Title II dataset (2012–2024), harmonized to 2024 schema
+1. Longitudinal Title II dataset (2012–2024), harmonized to 2024 schema (titleII_schema_harmonization.ipynb)
-2. Validated Title II–IPEDS crosswalk
+2. Validated Title II–IPEDS crosswalk (initial output requires final manual validation; titleII_ipeds_crosswalk.ipynb)
-3. Merged Title II + IPEDS dataset with institutional identifiers
+3. Merged Title II + IPEDS dataset with institutional identifiers (merge_all_years_with_crosswalk.ipynb)
-4. Audit tables identifying unmatched or non-IHE programs
+4. Audit tables identifying unmatched or non-IHE programs (merge_all_years_with_crosswalk.ipynb)

 ## Reproducibility
 All notebooks are designed to run in Google Colab or a local Python environment.